-When a site is ready to start, a box containing 20 trial treatment packs will be sent by the CTU.
+When a site is ready to start, a box containing 20 trial treatment packs will be sent by the CTU or the in-country Coordinating Centre.
 Thereafter, site stock level will depend on the site's average recruitment rate.
 Each time a participant is randomised and the randomisation data are entered in the trial database, one pack from the site's stock will be automatically deducted.
-When stock reaches the site's minimum level, the CTU will send another box (or boxes).
+When stock reaches the site's minimum level, the CTU or in-country Coordinating Centre will send another box (or boxes).
 Sites will need to send screening and entry data to the CTU as soon as possible after randomisation (ideally within 24 hours).
 Sites will have to report all used trial treatments packs and those that are lost or damaged, to the CTU on a Drug Accountability Log.